n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.misp.md

+---
+title: MISP node - n8n Documentation
+description: Documentation for the MISP node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # MISP

 [MISP](https://www.misp-project.org/) is an open source threat intelligence platform.
 The project develops utilities and documentation for more effective threat intelligence.